Tatsuya-Nonogaki/export-ADData/README.md

 ##### -NoUsersContainer and -NoForceUsersContainer

-By default, user or group objects imported directly under the domain root (with no OU) are placed in the domain's default container (`CN=Users,DC=...`).
+By default, users and groups that would otherwise be created directly under the domain root are placed in the domain's default container (`CN=Users,DC=...`).
 If you specify `-NoUsersContainer`, such objects are instead created directly under the domain root (`DC=...`).
 If you specify `-NoForceUsersContainer`, objects are imported exactly as their DN dictates:
 - If the DN was originally directly under the domain root, it is imported there.